muchyesdawg/notes/pages/nuclear reactions.md

 	  |gama radiation|0^0_γ|0|0|
 - neutrino
 	- are often a product of radioactive decay and nuclear reactions.
 	- A neutrino,ν_e, is a neutral particle with very little mass.
-Neutrinos are more common in the universe than electrons and protons.
+	- are more common in the universe than electrons and protons.
+	- they do not interact with matter